AqwamCreates/DataPredict/docs/API/Models/DeepDoubleStateActionRewardStateActionV1.md

-# [API Reference](../../API.md) - [Models](../Models.md) - DoubleStateActionRewardStateActionNeuralNetworkV1 (Double Deep SARSA)
+# [API Reference](../../API.md) - [Models](../Models.md) - DeepDoubleStateActionRewardStateActionV1 (Double Deep SARSA)

-DoubleStateActionRewardStateActionNeuralNetworkV1 is a neural network with reinforcement learning capabilities.
+DeepDoubleStateActionRewardStateActionV1 is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 It uses Hasselt et al. (2010) version, where a single neural network is selected from two neural networks with equal probability for training.

-## Stored Model Parameters

-Contains a table of matrices.

-* ModelParameters[L][I][J]: Matrix at layer L. Value of matrix at row I and column J.

 ## Constructors